-In 2022, the cement plants in Mainland China generated 811 million kWh of power from waste heat. uivalent to a 37% reduction ourchased electricity.
-The improvement of energy-conserving measures has reduced 7.78 kWh of purchased electricity in 2022.
-3, nich is equivalent to 850 metric tons of CO2e nissions.
-As a member of EP100, TCC set a targeted energy productivity increase of 50% by 2040 compared with the base year of 2016.
+Proportion of Alternative Raw Materials Used in Taiwan cement plants and in Mainland China Plants were 23% and 25% , respectively. • In 2022, the cement plants in Mainland China generated 811 million kWh of power from waste heat. uivalent to a 37% reduction Assisted the industry in Taiwan in the treatment of nearly 1.101 million metric tons of waste. ^ The improvement of energy-conserving measures has reduced 7.78 kWh nich is equivalent to In 2022, The cement plants in Taiwan generated 108 million kWh of power from waste heat. • of purchased electricity in 2022. en lissions.
+Equivalent to a 22% reduction in purchased electricity. • As a member of EP100, TCC set a targeted energy productivity increase of 50% by 2040 compared with the base year of 2016.
 The 2022 energy productivity has reached 59.6%, ahead of target.

-Unit: NT\$ thousand Year 2021 2022 2023 (including projected investments) Alternative raw materials and fuel 2,845,025 1,649,965 4,840,095 Energy conserving and carbon reduction equipment 263,895 191,286 83,553 Equipment and process enhancements 2,362,635 1,338,983 2,636,862 Renewable energy equipment for self-consumption 23,327 546,875 939,105 Total 5,494,882 3,727,109 8,499,615
+onit.
+N13 tribusariu Project 2021 2022 2023 (including projected investments) Alternative raw materials and fuel 2,845,025 1,649,965 4,840,095 Energy conserving and carbon reduction equipment 263,895 191,286 83,553 Equipment and process enhancements 2,362,635 1,338,983 2,636,862 Renewable energy equipment for self-consumption 23,327 546,875 939,105 Total 5,494,882 3,727,109 8,499,615

-Note: The amount of investment in negative-carbon technology is described in chapter of R&D Innovation
+Note: The amount of investment in negative-carbon technology is described in chapter of R&D Innovation.

 TCC assessed the maturity of carbon reduction technology and analyzed the proportion of greenhouse gas emissions in the production process.
-The carbon reduction strategy for the 2050 Cement and Concrete Industry Roadmap for Carbon Neutral is centered on using alternative raw materials and fuel to effectively reduce the major source of emissions in Scope 1.
+The carbon reduction strategy for the 2050 Cernent and Concrete Industry Roadmap for Carbon Neutral is centered on using alternative raw materials and fuel to effectively reduce the major source of emissions in Scope 1.
 When the regulations on carbon fees and carbon trading become increasingly stringent in TCC's main markets, i.e., Taiwan, Mainland China, and Europe, it can mitigate the impact on operating costs effectively.
 Types of alternative raw materials and fuel are diversified, most of which are industrial or domestic waste.
 Introducing alternative raw materials and materials can not only reduce wastes effectively but also diversify the risk due to price fluctuations of a single raw fuel.